-16. If an archaeological assessment identifies the potential fo significant archaeology then the applicant must comply with th provisions of the Heritage Act 1977 and the National Parks and Wildlife Act 1974.
-The opportunities and constraints identified in th assessment must then inform the proposed development.
+- tanks must be located so as not to be visible from the public domain. - 16.
+If an archaeological assessment identifies the potential for significant archaeology then the applicant must comply with the provisions of the Heritage Act 1977 and the National Parks and Wildlife Act 1974.
+The opportunities and constraints identified in the assessment must then inform the proposed development.